The Last of Us season 2: Critical response

-Several reviewers praised the season's deeper themes and more complex characters, particularly in its focus on Ellie and others' relationships.
-Radio Timess Louise Griffin lauded the "unrivalled storytelling" and the writers' mapping of details, perspectives, and flashbacks to develop the world, and /Films Mathai found many scenes gain additional meanings on repeated viewings.
-Many praised the adaptation of scenes to fit the medium and some felt the original writing was the strongest, though Total Films Lauren Milici thought it "fails to capture the same emotional weight as the source material" with unsatisfying alterations, and IGNs Cardy questioned whether Ellie and Abby's playability made the game more enjoyable.
+Several reviewers praised the season's deeper themes and more complex characters, particularly in its focus on Ellie's relationships.
+Radio Timess Louise Griffin lauded the "unrivalled storytelling" and mapping of details, perspectives, and flashbacks to develop the world, and /Films Mathai found several scenes gained additional meanings on repeated viewings.
+Many praised the adaptation of scenes to fit the medium and some felt the original writing was strongest, though Total Films Lauren Milici thought its unsatisfying alterations failed to "capture the same emotional weight as the source material" and IGNs Cardy questioned whether Ellie and Abby's playability made the game more enjoyable.
 Some reviewers felt the lack of scenes with Joel and Ellie left the second season weaker than the first, and others found the quicker pace detrimental and the narrative unsatisfyingly incomplete, particularly demonstrated in Seattle's warring factions.
-The Hollywood Reporters Angie Han wrote the season lacked the first's "rich lyricism ... sprawling humanity [and] devastating finality".
+The Hollywood Reporters Angie Han wrote the season lacked the first's "rich lyricism ... sprawling humanity [and] devastating finality", and The New York Timess Mike Hale felt attempts to amplify both drama and action left the series "feeling neither here nor there".
 Some considered new characters like Abby, Isaac, and Hanrahan underdeveloped and thought the non-chronological storytelling detracted from pacing and worldbuilding.
 Others found the political allegories overly simplistic or offensive.

-The guest performances of (left to right) Catherine O'Hara, Jeffrey Wright, and Ariela Barer in the second season were praised by critics.
+Critics praised the performances of Kaitlyn Dever, Catherine O'Hara, Jeffrey Wright, Joe Pantoliano (top), Isabela Merced, Young Mazino, Tony Dalton, and Ariela Barer (bottom), and the first four guest actors were nominated for Emmy Awards.

-Critics praised the cast's performances and the chemistry between Pascal and Ramsey; Rolling Stones Alan Sepinwall found some episodes weaker for their absence, and /Films Mathai considered their subtler moments the most effective.
+Critics praised the continued chemistry between Pascal and Ramsey; Rolling Stones Alan Sepinwall found some episodes weaker for their absence, and /Films Mathai considered their subtler moments the most effective.
 Critics lauded Pascal for bringing warmth, charisma, and hardiness to Joel—Colliders Bonaime called his performance his career-best—and Ramsey for developing Ellie into a traumatized young adult while maintaining emotional immaturity and playfulness.
-Many reviewers considered Merced the season's highlight for her compassion and humor, as well as her chemistry with Ramsey, and Dever's performance was lauded for her portrayal of grief, rage, and hatred; some felt she upstaged others.
+Many reviewers considered Merced the season's highlight for her compassion and humor, as well as her chemistry with Ramsey.

+The season's guest performances were praised, including Dever for her portrayal of grief, rage, and hatred; some felt she upstaged others.
 Several critics applauded O'Hara's dramatic acting abilities, and Wright's captivating and menacing nature, immediately drawn in by his unsettling charisma.
+Reviewers praised Pantoliano for his depth and understated nature despite his limited appearance, and Dalton for his simultaneous warmth and firmness.
 Barer's performance was lauded for its powerful devastation, and praise was directed towards the performances of Luna, Mazino, and Wesley, though some reviewers considered them underserved and the characters underdeveloped.
 Inverses Valerie Ettenhofer found some interactions "strangely artificial" in contrast to the first season.